Ron Hunt: Hit by pitches

 Upon his retirement, his 243 HBPs were a post-dead-ball era career record.
 Hughie Jennings holds the all-time record with 287.
-Don Baylor would break the live-ball record in and retire with 267 HBPs.
-Craig Biggio would break Baylor's record in and retire at the end of the season with 285 HBPs.
+Don Baylor broke the live-ball record in and retired with 267 HBPs.
+Craig Biggio broke Baylor's record in and retired at the end of the season with 285 HBPs.

-Personal life
+Personal life and death

 After baseball, Hunt owned a liquor store and a sporting goods store in Wentzville, Missouri.
 Hunt later raised cattle.
 He founded The Ron Hunt Eagles Baseball Association, a non-profit corporation.
-It is a live-in training program for 14-18 year olds from the United States, Canada and overseas come to learn and play team baseball, and to prepare them for college.
+It is a live-in training program for 14-18 year olds from the United States, Canada, and overseas come to learn and play team baseball, and to prepare them for college.
 The players live on site in dorms and play on a field Hunt built, competing in around 40 games over the summer with teams across the Midwest.

-As of 2018, Hunt was reportedly suffering from Parkinson's disease.
+As of 2018, he was reportedly suffering from Parkinson's disease.
 Doctors attributed his Parkinson’s-like symptoms to head trauma sustained during his baseball career.

+Ron Hunt died from Parkinson's disease and cancer in St. Louis on July 15, 2026, at the age of 85.